Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 War may sometimes be necessary.

-But it should never be easy.
+But it should never become easy.

-It should never be profitable in ways that tempt continuation.
+It should never become profitable in ways that tempt continuation.
 It should never be sold through slogans designed to bypass grief.
 It should never be narrated only by those insulated from consequence.

-And it should never be allowed to become the organizing principle of a nation that has not yet learned how to care for its own wounded, housed its own poor, fed its own children, restrained its own greed, or cleaned its own moral house.
+And it should never become the organizing principle of a nation that has not yet learned how to care for its own wounded, house its own poor, feed its own children, restrain its own greed, or clean its own moral house.

-The morality of war for profit is not difficult because war is always simple.
+The morality of war for profit is difficult not because war is always simple.

 It is difficult because war is often complicated enough to hide corruption inside necessity.